 IR35 is tax legislation that is designed to combat tax avoidance by workers supplying their services to clients via an intermediary such as a Limited Company (Ltd) or Personal Service Company (PSC), who would be classified as an employee if the intermediary was not used.
 These workers are called ‘disguised employees’ by Her Majesty’s Revenue and Customs (HMRC).

 In 2017 the UK Government made changes specific to the Public Sector and now plan to roll out similar changes to the Private Sector in April 2020.

 2. What is changing and what do I need to do?

 Until now, in the Private Sector, the contractor has been responsible for deciding if the IR35 rules apply or not, which has an impact on the way that they tax themselves.
 The change now requires the end client or ‘Fee Payer’ to make the decision on whether the IR35 rules apply to the assignment.
 This is known as being inside or outside IR35.

-If the decision is that the rules do not apply (Outside IR35), then the Fee Payer would make a normal gross payment to the Limited Company with no deductions.
+If the decision is that the rules do not apply (Outside IR35), then there would be no change to the way in which payments are processed.

 3. Who will these changes affect?

 It is likely that any medium or large businesses as defined by the Companies Act 2006 will have to implement the new rules.
 Small businesses in the Private Sector will continue with the existing rules.
 Smaller businesses are defined as those which satisfy two or more of the following requirements:

 • Balance sheet total no more than £5.1m